Top Consumer Choice

 Using a loan to consolidate debt offers may similar pros; however, the savings are dependent on the terms of the loan.
 Your creditworthiness is a large factor in interest rates and may not provide you with substantial savings.

 Debt settlement is the process of negotiating with your creditors for a lower overall debt amount.
 Usually, consumers work with a debt settlement company to plan the best approach.
+Settlement companies negotiate with each of your creditors to get the debt total down.
+Meanwhile, you'll start saving monthly to make the lump sum settlement payment.
 Those who find themselves deep in debt with few or no other debt relief options will find debt settlement a life-saving option.

 Customers should know that debt settlement can hurt your credit score.
-Since you place money into a savings account rather than pay your creditors, your debts will become delinquent.
+Since a debt settlement program has you place money into a savings account rather than pay your creditors, your debts will become delinquent.
 Your score will drop during the process.
 Additionally, your debt will be marked “Settled” rather than “Paid in full” on your credit report.

 Every debt relief company should offer a free consultation before you are required to sign anything.
-During this consultation, there are a number of things you need to find out to determine whether to choose the company in question.
+For credit counseling companies, a free financial education course may be involved.
+During the consultation, there are a number of things you need to find out to determine whether to choose the company in question.
 Refer to these suggestions when preparing for your free consultation:

 Ask about the client-representative relationship.
 It is better to work with the same person throughout the debt relief process to allow for a more personal relationship and avoid mistakes in your debt case.
 In some cases, companies randomly assign customers to different debt professionals for each consultation.

 Ask about all possible debt relief options.
-Though your debt relief professional might suggest one course of action, you need to be aware of all your options.
-Make sure your representative is open with you about your options.
+Though your debt relief professional might suggest one course of action, you need to be aware of all your options because each option has its own pros and cons.
+Be sure to understand why the professional you work with makes a certain recommendation and that ensure your representative is open with you about your options.

 It depends on if you choose debt settlement or debt consolidation.
 Debt settlement can lower your score but it does bounce back much faster than it would if you declared bankruptcy.
 If you opt for debt settlement, your debts will be marked as "settled" instead of "paid in full" on the credit report.
 If you decide to go with debt consolidation, there is usually an increase on your credit score as you pay off your debts.
 If you complete the entire program, your debts are paid in full.

-With debt settlement, you can usually pay off all of your debts within 24 to 48 months.
-With debt consolidation, it could be anywhere between 3 to 5 years.
+With debt settlement, you can usually pay off all of your debts within two and four years.
+With debt consolidation, it could be anywhere between three and five years.

 Yes, there are many do-it-yourself methods, but most people need help to navigate the complexities of debt relief strategy.
 Additionally, you may find savings on your own, but you are much more likely to cut a greater number of debts with the help of a debt relief expert.